lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 to users.
 I don't plan to distribute or adapt it in any near future.
 But it could be interesting to remote scripts devs !

 There is a few specificities / dependencies to bear in mind if anyone would ever want to test it :
-- External Software dependencies on python3 and autoHotkey (hard dependencies)
+- External Software dependencies on python3 and autoHotkey (hard dependencies).
+Paths can be configured by creating and editing the .env.json file.
 - Synths targeted (Prophet rev2, Serum ..).
 Not blocking
 - Push2 handling code.
 Not blocking

-These dependencies should not prevent the script from loading or working in degraded state but it will prevent the script from dispatching keys and clicks to the interface if you don't adapt the code a bit probably.
+These external dependencies should not prevent the script from loading or working in degraded state but it will prevent the script from dispatching keys and clicks to the interface if you don't set up the .env.json file.

 > The code is not stable even on master and will probably throw a lot of errors.

-I started writing the script specifically because I though recording my rev2 was tedious.
-Then I realized I would probably produce better if I was working more in session view and experimenting instead of rushing to arrangement.
+I started writing the script specifically because I thought recording my rev2 was tedious.
+Later on I realized I would probably produce better if I was working more in session view and experiment instead of rushing to arrangement.
 So now it is more of a session view tool.
 My goal is to be able to produce better quality music faster in session view by experimenting fast without too much technical hassle and get over the 8 bars loop problem :p